ucode81/adv3lite-extensions/README.md

 # adv3lite/tads3-newtest
 Class and routines for assertion-based testing in adv3lite/tads3 (text adventure system)

+Major update done with a lot of help from Eric Eve that greatly simplified installation.
+This class now renamed as Test and REPLACES the existing Test class in debug.t.

 ## Background
 One important thing lacking in all of the text-adventure development systems is a good testing harness.
 I am talking about automatic testing that exercises the game, not just so you see a stream of text on the screen and scan it manually, but **the test itself then verifies the outcome!**